-- · non-cash equity grants made to employees and non-employees at a certain price and point in time do not necessarily reflect how our business is performing at any particular time.
-As such, we do not believe stock-based compensation expense is a key measure of our operating performance; - · we do not believe changes in our derivative liabilities are a key measure of operating performance; and - · revenues and expenses associated with acquisitions, dispositions, equity issuances and related offering costs can vary from period to period and transaction to transaction and are not considered a key measure of our operating performance.
+- non-cash equity grants made to employees and non-employees at a certain price and point in time do not necessarily reflect how our business is performing at any particular time.
+As such, we do not believe stock-based compensation expense is a key measure of our operating performance; - we do not believe changes in our derivative liabilities are a key measure of operating performance; and - revenues and expenses associated with acquisitions, dispositions, and capital raising activities can vary from period to period and transaction to transaction and are not considered a key measure of our operating performance.